 In Herefordshire and Worcestershire, you will be invited to attend an appointment at a GP surgery, a Vaccination Centre, or in some cases, a Hospital Hub.

-People who are eligible for appointments will receive letters from the NHS Covid-19 Vaccination Booking Service, telling you how you can book an appointment.
+People who are eligible for appointments will receive a letter or text from the NHS Covid-19 Vaccination Booking Service, telling you how you can book an appointment.
+Alterntaively, you can check whether you are eligible via the NHS Booking Service here.

 You may also be contacted by your local GP practice.
 Please do not contact your GP practice or local hospital if you haven’t received an invite yet.

-All vaccinations are by invitation and appointment only.
+All vaccinations are by appointment only.
 Please do not contact your GPs or local hospital to ask about a vaccination appointment.

 You can expect each vaccination appointment to take around 30 minutes.
 If you have been sent an invitation letter, please bring this with you as we will need your NHS number in order to update your record.
 Please note, some GP practices may not send a letter and may send a text instead.